 Jennifer Chou is a Reproductive Justice & Gender Equity Attorney at the ACLU of Northern California.
 Her current work focuses on expanding and protecting access to reproductive health care in the Central Valley.
-She also leads the ACLU-NC’s efforts to ensure implementation of inclusive, medically accurate, and comprehensive sexual health education across the Valley.
+She also leads the ACLU-NC’s efforts to ensure implementation of inclusive, medically accurate, and comprehensive sexual health education across the state.

 Jennifer’s cases include a suit against the U.S. Office of Refugee Resettlement for funding religious organizations that deny immigrants access to legally required reproductive medical services.